 - The incident ray refracted ray, and the normal to the interface of two media at the point of incidence all lie on the same plane.

 - The ratio of the sine of the angle of incidence to the sine of the angle of refraction is a constant.
 This is also known as Snell’s law of refraction.

 sin i / sin r = n whereby n is the refractive index of the denser medium.

-- Twinkling of stars is due to refraction of light.
+- The twinkling of stars is due to the refraction of light.

-- Mirage and looming are optical illusions which are a result of refraction of light.
+- Mirage and looming are optical illusions that are a result of the refraction of light.